UEFA Women's Euro 2025: Dates, fixtures, stadiums, tickets and everything you need to know

 The best features, fun and footballing quizzes, straight to your inbox every week.

-The 16 teams will then follow a familiar format of being drawn into four groups of four teams, with the top two in each group qualifying for the knockout stage,
+The 16 teams have been drawn into four groups of four teams, with the top two in each group qualifying for the knockout stage.

 That stage will start with the quarter-finals and progress to the semi-finals and final, with extra-time and penalties used to decide the winner if necessary.